6 points, SCA Band 2, 0.125 EFTSL

 This unit presents students with the theory and practice underlying computerised information retrieval.
 Topics covered include: history and context of information retrieval systems, retrieval models, Boolean, vector space and probabilistic, evaluation strategies, test collections, web search engines, indexing, content-based multimedia retrieval and relevance feedback.

-- appreciate the context and application of information retrieval systems;
+- analyse critically the context and application of information retrieval systems;

-- understand the different models of information retrieval and their comparative advantages and disadvantages;
+- compare the different models of information retrieval and their comparative advantages and disadvantages;

-- understand how objective and subjective evaluation strategies are used with information retrieval systems;
+- apply objective and subjective evaluation strategies in information retrieval systems;

-- be conversant with the issues and challenges of managing very large collections of heterogeneous data for information retrieval;
+- address the issues and challenges of managing very large collections of heterogeneous data for information retrieval;

-- understand how web search engines and search algorithms are constructed, utilised and deployed;
+- research how web search engines and search algorithms are constructed, utilised and deployed;

-- understand how information retrieval systems can be used for the retrieval of audio-visual information;
+- implement information retrieval systems for the retrieval of audio-visual information;

-- appreciate the theoretical and practical underpinnings of relevance feedback in information retrieval systems.
+- reflect on the theoretical and practical underpinnings of relevance feedback in information retrieval systems.

 Minimum total expected workload equals 12 hours per week comprising: